Material Resources Programme for Institutions of Higher Education in Developing Countries

 The programme is intended to promote and strengthen partnerships between higher education institutions.
 Its goal is to establish sustainable higher education structures in the areas of teaching, research and development in developing countries, and to improve the service range offered by higher education institutions.
 In doing so, it is also meant to counteract brain drain of university members.

 Another objective of the programme is to support activities in the context of the alumni programme for developing countries in a targeted manner.
-Provision of devices and other non-monetary resources enable former DAAD scholarship holders and other alumni to continue the research work they took up at German higher education institutions.
+Provision of devices and other non-monetary resources enable former DAAD scholarship holders to continue the research work they took up at German higher education institutions.
 The success of the scholarships and the related scientific work shall therefore be safeguarded.
 This is why priority is given to applications with close links to the alumni programme, the programme for subject-related university partnerships, partnerships in the healthcare sector in developing countries, and within the biodiversity quality network.